Life after retirement doesn’t always end up looking like what you imagined.

 Accept, acknowledge and allow yourself to feel the pains from your past negative situations… but then literally set a date and time to fully commit to moving past it.

-When working diligently and intentionally toward your goals and dreams, you need to have a mindset that’s clear of self-doubt and limiting beliefs so you can be fully present in everything that you do from here on out.
+When working diligently and intentionally toward your goals and dreams, it’s so vital to nurture a mindset that’s clear of self-doubt.
+Limiting beliefs prevent you from being fully present in everything that you do, so it’s worth embracing the internal work.

 Life After Retirement Tip #7: Focus on growth